withastro/astro/.changeset/curvy-lobsters-crash.md

 'astro': patch
 ---

-Prevent dev server from crashing on unhandled rejections
+Prevents dev server from crashing on unhandled rejections, and adds a helpful error message